Gl2imm/Apex-Toolbox/README.md

 This tool were created to assist and simplify workflow for Apex Legends effects in Blender since they cannot be simply exported from the game.
 Here i collect and organize useful tools/addons/operations all in one place.

-### This addon have 2 modes "Lite" and "Extended".
+### This addon have 2 modes "Lite" and "Extended" (both versions support MacOs now, v.3.0 and above).
 - Lite - small sized addon for those just want simple functions.
 - Extended - if you want to have additional effects like auto set HDRI, Badges, Loot items.
 You just need to download Assets ZIP file from here: https://drive.google.com/file/d/14z98OfTWH9Uku2MFssg1bs2qjjVVkOWz/view?usp=sharing and link extracted folder in the addon, additional features will be automatically activated.